 We all face bouts of creative block from time to time, often placing blame centrally on ourselves.
-But in fact there are many external factors contributing to this lack of energy and frame of mind that must be considered for us to be at our creative best.
+But there’s many external factors contributing to this lack of energy and frame of mind that must be considered for us to be at our creative best.
+We’ll explore some of common influencing factors.

 A recent trend is taking place where organisations and leadership increasingly expect their UX teams to learn and take on front-end coding responsibilities.
 The suitability and whether this approach best uses their skills and time in contributing value to organisations is questioned.